HawkN113/HawkN.Iso.Countries/README.md

    `Console.OutputEncoding = System.Text.Encoding.UTF8;`
 2. Use a modern terminal like **Windows Terminal** or **VS Code Terminal**.
 3. Use a font that supports Emojis (e.g., *Segoe UI Emoji* or *Cascadia Code*).

 ---

+## Contributing
+Contributions are welcome!
+If you find a bug or have a feature request, please [open an issue](https://github.com/HawkN113/HawkN.Iso.Countries/issues).
+If you want to contribute code, feel free to submit a Pull Request.

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/awesome-feature`).
+3. Commit your changes.
+4. Push to the branch.
+5. Open a Pull Request.

+---